maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 mkdir -p "${OUTDIR}"

-#==== run checkv (students: no need to change.
-The second line is the command) ====
+#  run checkv
 echo "Running CheckV on ${INPUT}" checkv end_to_end "${INPUT}" "${OUTDIR}" -d "${CHECKVDB}" -t ${SLURM_CPUS_PER_TASK}
 echo "Done."

-# Find your results.
+# Our results.
-After checkv completes, you’ll see a few files.
-The information you want to look at is in: quality_summary_votus.tsv.

-Have the note-taker check it out and mention how many “complete” “high quality” or “low quality” you have.
 32 low quality reads
 8 non determined reads
 1 complete read

-Next - grab the pooled vOTUs from the buckett:
+This is expected since a lot of viral contigs are incomplete in environmental samples.

+# Grab votus and put them in class bucket

 $ gcloud storage cp gs://gu-biology-dept-class/ClassProject/votus_10kb_6samples.fna [location]
 These consist of the class’s virsorter contigs, filtered for >10kb, and clustered.

 #  Running bowtie2 + samtools
-Purpose: Map trimmed reads back to the vOTU reference to measure abundance (coverage).
+Goal: Map trimmed reads back to the vOTU reference to measure abundance and coverage.

-Create a bowtie2 directory for yourself.

-Copy the votu file (votus_10kb_6samples.fna) into this directory.

-Find your “trimmed reads” and note the full path names for R1 and R2.

 # Build your index with bowtie2
 Load bowtie2.

 $ srun --pty bash